Weilin-Liao1/SQL/README.md

 **Data:**

-It is usually to find data sets in public data as they are usually proprietary.
+Finding publicly available datasets is often challenging due to their restricted access.
-However, the <a href="https://shorturl.at/ijw49 "> kaggle.com </a> provided this dataset which is provided by Microsoft's AdventureWorks sample databases.
-This is a xxx data set that contains transactions that occurred between xxxx andxxx for xxx(non-store online retail registered in the UK).
-The company mainly sells xxxx (unique all-occasion gifts).
-Many client companies are wholesalers.
+However, the <a href="https://shorturl.at/ijw49 "> kaggle.com </a> provides a dataset sourced from Microsoft's AdventureWorks sample databases.
+This dataset contains all the transactions from 2017 to 2020 of a US multinational manufacturing company specializing in the production and distribution of bicycles and bicycle peripherals and components.

 **MySQL Version:** xxx (3.8.3)